covalenthq/covalent-docs/docs/content/project-showcase/showcase-template.md

  - `Def2` — some text here
 ```

-3. You can use number to describe steps/
+3. You can use numbers to describe steps.

 ```
 1. Step 1